-- b.
-A party may change the address to which such communications are to be directed by giving written notice to the other in the manner provided in this Article. - c.
-Any notice, request, demand, or other communication made pursuant to this Article shall be deemed to have been received by the addressee at such time as it is personally delivered or on the third business day after it is mailed, as the case may be.
+- B. A party may change the address to which such communications are to be directed by giving written notice to the other party in the manner provided in this Article. - C. Any notice, request, demand, or other communication made pursuant to this Article shall be deemed to have been received by the addressee at the earlier of such time as it is actually received or seven calendar days after it is mailed.

-ARTICLE XVIII - CONFIDENTIALITY
+ARTICLE XVII - CONFIDENTIALITY

-To the extent permitted by the law governing each party, the parties agree to maintain the confidentiality of exchanged information when requested to do so by the providing party.
+To the extent permitted by the laws governing each party, the parties agree to maintain the confidentiality of exchanged information when requested to do so by the providing party.